GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/webhid/index.md

 ## Supporting contexts

-This API may be used in any context.
-The `WebHID.requestDevice()` method cannot be used in extension service workers.
+This API may be used in almost any context; The `WebHID.requestDevice()` method cannot be used in extension service workers.
 See the next section for details.

 ## Chrome extension differences